We regulate the conduct of 50,000 firms in the UK to ensure that our financial markets are honest, competitive and fair. Find out more about our role.

-Financial markets need to be honest, fair and effective so consumers get a fair deal.
-Our role is to ensure markets work well for individuals, for businesses and for the economy as a whole.
+Financial markets must be honest, fair and effective so consumers get a fair deal.
+We work to ensure that these markets work well for individuals, for businesses and for the economy as a whole.

 We do this by: